High Resolution Finite Volume Method for Kinetic Equations with Poisson Brackets: Introduction

-To model the solar-terrestrial environment, it is not sufficient to describe just the medium motion, since it is significantly affected by the (interplanetary) magnetic field.
-To account for both the magnetic field contribution to the force acting on a plasma and the evolution of the magnetic field {\it frozen into} the moving plasma, the magnetohydrodynamic (MHD) model is used \citep[see][]{Shore1992}, accomplishing the equations above with the conservation law for magnetic field flux.
-An example of the finite volume scheme for the MHD had been developed by \cite{powell99}, who also extended the concept of {\it characteristics} associated with different types of the MHD waves in application to the computational MHD.
-Usually the characteristics are the lines along which the value is conserved of some combinations of the conserved variables, which are referred to as {\it the Riemann invariants}. \cite{powell99} demonstrated how to employ characteristics to construct high-resolution numerical flux, including a magic wave flushing away $\nabla\cdot\mathbf{B}$ values, if they are non-zero.
+In the solar-terrestrial environment, the plasma motion may be affected by the solar, interplanetary or planetary magnetic field.
+To account for both the magnetic field contribution to the force acting on a plasma and evolution of the magnetic field frozen into the moving plasma, the magnetohydrodynamic (MHD) approximation is used \citep[see][]{Shore1992}.
+The finite volume scheme for MHD treats eight scalar conservation laws in the three-dimensional (3-D) case, which further increases the complexity compared to the case of five conservation laws in CFD.
+To solve a 3-D system of conservation laws using \textit{high-resolution} schemes developed for a linear 1-D advection equation,

+one can employ the concept of \textit{characteristics} associated with different types of eigen waves, e.g., MHD waves \citep[see][]{Hirsch97}.
+Usually the characteristics are the lines in time-space along which the \textit{Riemann invariants} are conserved, which are some functions of the conserved variables. \cite{powell99} demonstrated how to use characteristics to construct high resolution numerical flux for computational MHD, including a magic ``8th'' wave, which flushes away non-zero $\nabla\cdot\mathbf{B}$, if any.